shins777/PaLM2-with-Enterprise-Search/README.md

 #### 2.3 Run the application in local environment.

-To authenticate GCP using ADC, create a file ( auth.sh )
+To authenticate GCP using ADC, create a file ( auth.sh ) Recommend to put the JSON file in "src/conf" directory since the location of service accout file in variables.py refer to the "conf" directory in code.

 ````
 GOOGLE_APPLICATION_CREDENTIALS="<path of the service account file>"
 gcloud auth application-default login